 For example, to save the CSS file using Notepad, click the "File" menu, followed by the "Save As" item on the menu that appears.
 A dialog box will appear.
 In the "File name" field, enter the name given by the Wizard, including the quotes.
 For example, if the wizard told you to use the filename "tswnavbar.css" you must enter that name as given, including the quotes, otherwise Notepad will change the name of your file behind your back.

-Remember to save the file in the same directory as the main page of your website.
-For example, if your main page was saved in the folder "c:\my-website", save your CSS file in that same directory.
+Remember to save the file in the same directory as web page using the menu.
+For example, if the web page was saved in the folder "c:\my-website", save your CSS file in that same directory.

 Close your text editor (Notepad or otherwise).
 You won't need it any more.